adriangonz/dotfiles/README.md

 ## Data Science

-For Data Science, we prefer using plain $\LaTeX$ and plain `ipython` to write reports and experiment.
+For Data Science, we prefer using plain `LaTeX` and plain `ipython` to write reports and experiment.
 Jupyter is great for small-scale experimenting, but it's not perfect.

 - Install `MacTex` from the official site (http://www.tug.org/mactex/)[http://www.tug.org/mactex/].